baiju28feb/baiju28feb/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with others to Learn as I work
 - 🥅 2021 Goals: Build a full Stack Profile
-- ⚡ Fun fact: I love to play guitar and basketBall
+- ⚡ Fun fact: I love to play guitar and basketBall.

 ### Connect with me: